memfault/interrupt/_posts/2019-06-06-best-firmware-size-tools.md

 Although you can get quite far with the ARM GNU tools, my favorite tool for code size analysis by far is [Puncover](https://github.com/memfault/puncover).
-Originally built by [Heiko Behrens](https://heikobehrens.net/), my former coworker at Pebble.
+It was built by [Heiko Behrens](https://heikobehrens.net/), my former coworker at Pebble.

 Puncover will give you a full hierarchical view of both code size and static